JupiterXiaoxiaoYu/algo_nft_storage_solution/pin/readme.md

 You need to change the pin_api.py file to match the form of sending HTTP request accordingly and you may also need to use pandas to read your obtained ipfs_data file.

-After that, you could implement a loop for iterating the data file and get cid and file name, as well as sending HTTP request to repin your cid and data.

 If you need help, please contact: jupiterxiaoxiaoyu@gmail.com